WireMock-Net/WireMock.Net/PackageReadme.md

 * Stateful behaviour simulation
 * Response templating / transformation using Handlebars and extensions
 * Can be used locally or in CI/CD scenarios
+* Can be used for Aspire Distributed Application testing

 ### :star: Stubbing
 A core feature of WireMock.Net is the ability to return predefined HTTP responses for requests matching criteria.